Quotes Database

 • David Allen 6

 David Allen (1945-) is an American writer and productivity expert.
-He is most well known for his book Getting Things Done: The Art of Stress-Free Productivity.
+He is most well known for the book Getting Things Done and the time-management method it describes.

 Reverend Dietrich Bonhoeffer (1906-1945) was a German Lutheran pastor and theologian.
 He vocally opposed the Nazi regime, which later imprisoned him and put him to death.